 Doing the full Santiago de Compostela pilgrimage walk is so on my bucket list.
 For thousands of soul searchers, religious and non religious alike, hiking the Camino is practically a rite of passage, especially for those who find themselves at a crossroads in life.
 This ancient Way of Saint James is probably the most famous pilgrimage walk in the world, spawning no end of movies and books.
 Even Shirley MacLain wrote about it (though she really lost me when she veered off into the mystical land of Atlantis).
 There are many routes to take but they all lead to one place, Saint James Cathedral in the city of Santiago de Compostela, which lies in Galicia in northwest Spain.

 I try not to haunt (pardon the pun) cemeteries too often as I don’t want to give our friend, Death, any encouragement, but as I approach the Modernist Cemetery in Lloret de Mar, a coastal resort town in Costa Brava, death seems as far away as you can get.
 Sunshine sparkles off cupids, elongated crosses stretch […]

+Are you thinking of sightseeing in Lloret de Mar on the beautiful Costa Brava in Spain?
+Here’s how to see all the sights with one day in Lloret de Mar.
 Most people go to Lloret de Mar in Costa Brava, Spain, for the beach.
 Not me.
 I went to spend four days in a conference room.
-This left me with only one day in Lloret de Mar to explore and here’s how I spent it.
-It’s not the best day, or the most comprehensive guide to this resort town on the […]
+This left me with […]